micklove/osx-proxy-tools/README.md

 # Proxy tools for OSX

 ### Usage
-Used to manage location switching, proxies, etc... from the commandline, using a json config file.
+Used to manage location switching, proxies, etc... from the command line, using a json config file.

 ### Prerequisites
 `jq` is required.
 Follow the instructions [here](https://github.com/stedolan/jq) to install it.